syncfusion-content/javascript-docs/js/PivotGrid/Getting-Started.md

 Add the script files and CSS files in the **title** tag of the **default.html** page.

-N>  Use the following code sample when adding scripts and styles.
+N>  Use the following code example while adding scripts and styles.

 {% highlight html %}
 <link href="http://cdn.syncfusion.com/{{ site.releaseversion }}/js/web/flat-azure/ej.web.all.min.css" rel="stylesheet" />